Frequently Asked Questions About the BAS in Teacher Education

 Do I have to start in Fall?

 Yes.
 New students are only admitted for Fall quarter.
 Exceptions may be made based on past bachelor level or higher successful coursework.

 What needs to be included with the application?

-The application to the BAS-TE program includes:
+The application to the BAST program includes:

 - a $25 application fee

 - a short (500-750 word) essay (see directions below)